SUPPORT FLY TO FI

 Robinhood – This mobile investment platform was one of the first free trading services.
 Similar to M1 Finance, Robinhood charges no commissions and gives you access to thousands of stocks and ETFs.
 Robinhood has recently branched out to offer products such as options trading and cryptocurrency.
 Robinhood’s main disadvantage, however, is its lack of robo-advising and asset allocation features.
 If you sign up using this link you’ll receive a free stock!

-If you have never heard of travel hacking, I highly suggest that you go through the Travel Miles 101 Course.
-If you are already familiar with travel hacking, read on!
+If you have never heard of travel rewards, I highly suggest that you check out my post on how to get started.
+If you are already familiar with travel rewards, read on!

 Credit Land - Want to stay up to date on the best credit card rewards?
 Credit Land is an awesome resource that tracks current offers and organizes cards based on preferences (e.g. travel rewards, cash back, flexible travel).
 Check out my blog post on how I used ONE credit card bonus to travel the world for FREE!